edbkei/dissertation/README.md

 VM2.
 Google Cloud - 2 vCPU - disk 42GB - OS Ubuntu 20.04.3 LTS - Codename Focal.
 VM3.
 Google Cloud - 2 vCPU - disk 39GB - OS Ubuntu 20.04.3 LTS - Codename Focal.

+VM Node configurations and scripts are stored at directory ../dissertation/tree/main/TestEnvironment, where there are subdirectories VM1_Faber, VM2_Alice, and VM3_Bob.
+The most important is VM1_Faber that represents the Faber Energy Operator, and VM2_Alice is the energy prossumer, and VM3_Bob is the energy consumer.
+Each one has specific ways to perform tests.
+These are:

 #### 3.1.2 SW/APPS Install
 1. Local Ledger VON-NETWORK. git clone https://github.com/bcgov/von-network.git
 2. Aries Cloud Agent Python. git clone https://github.com/hyperledger/aries-cloudagent-python.git